ra00904/flask_app/README.md

 * System will have login function

  # Bugs
- * Login function does not dsplay loging prompt
+ * Login function does not display loging prompt